martincohen/Punity/README.md

 Build script is setup to compile `main.c` as single-translation unit, so if you need another C files, include them in `main.c` directly (same as I've include `punity.c` there).
 If you need something else, modify `build.bat` to you likings.

-You can customize some aspects of **Punity** by changing macros in `config.h`.
+You can customize some aspects of **Punity** by changing macros in `config.h`, which is included automatically from `punity.h`.
+If you don't want this, use `#define NO_CONFIG` and specify the macros in any way you feel is better for you.

 To use your own building script and project structure, just grab `punity.h` and `punity.c` and use them as you see fit.

+Punity defines the `main()` function for you, but it gives you two other functions for you to implement as compensation:

+- `init()` is called to initialize your own data, load assets, etc.
+- `step()` that is called every frame; you update and draw here.

+## Core

+Punity also gives you a pointer to `CORE` (see `Core` struct in `punity.h`) to access canvas, inputs, timers, audio and memory.

+The `CORE` is used also within the Punity's functions to make it a bit easier on passing arguments.
+For example, `text_draw()` expects a font to be set in `CORE->font`.

 ## Memory

-You can either choose to use `malloc()` to manage your memory, or you can use Punity's own facilities.
 Punity provides two fixed-size basic memory banks:

-**CORE->stack** is used to store larger amounts of temporary memory.
+- **CORE->stack** is used to store larger amounts of temporary memory.
 Typically it's used store dynamic in-function buffers that are thrown away when the function ends.
+- **CORE->storage** is used for long term memory (like bitmaps, tilemaps, audio, etc.)

+This way, no complex memory management is needed at all.
+Taking memory from the banks is just a matter of one pointer change (and a few optional assertions for you convenience).
+Should you need more memory, just change the `STACK_CAPACITY` or `STORAGE_CAPACITY` macros in `config.h` to use more memory.

+Remember, you always know in advance how many entities, assets and buffers, so generally there's no need to use dynamic memory management.

 Get `BankState` with `bank_begin()` to store current state of the bank.
 This is useful if you want to do more `bank_push()` calls and free the whole memory with just one call to `bank_end()`.